How to Drive Impact with Channel Capacity Planning

 Perhaps more importantly, you can track participating versus non-participating partners to benchmark the impact of your programs.
 If there is not a significant delta, stop the program and reinvest in another part of the business.

 Shift resources for greater impact

 The pillars of your partnership community are the partners who are both predictable and loyal to your company.
 By investing enough resources in these partners, you build a more stable and reliable partner network.
-Knowing where to allocate fewer resources is just as important: account managers tend to make more instinct and emotion-based decisions on how long they have had an established relationship with a partner and ignore if they are in decline.
+Knowing where to allocate fewer resources is just as important: account managers tend to make more emotion-based decisions the longer they have had an established relationship with a partner.
 By establishing a set of benchmarks that measure loyalty and predictability, hidden gems can be uncovered, and overrated partnerships can be retired.

 Big sellers are essential, but they’re not necessarily your star performers.
 Partner scoring lets you balance out your portfolio with other high types of high performing partners.